open-wc/open-wc/packages/karma-esm/README.md

   frameworks: ['esm'],

   esm: {
-    // if you don't use import maps, you will probably need node resolve
+    // if you are using 'bare module imports' you will need this option
     nodeResolve: true,
     // set compatibility mode to all
     compatibility: 'all',